A Brief History

 Our Mission Statement

 Engineers Without Borders is a non-profit organization that partners with disadvantaged communities to improve their quality of life through implementation of environmentally and economically sustainable engineering projects, while developing internationally responsible engineering students.

 Engineers Without Borders has been a University of Maryland, College Park, SGA-recognized student group since the Spring of 2004.
-If you are interested in joining the group or becoming more involved, please contact us at email@example.com or come to one of our monthly general body meetings.
-Go to our events page.
+If you are interested in joining the group or becoming more involved, please contact an executive board member (or project lead if you are interested in a specific project), or just show up to meetings!

-General body meetings are held monthly, many with relevant speakers on issues of engineering, development, and sustainability.
+General body meetings are held once a semester, to give a brief overview of all of our projects and organization updates.
 The executive board meets weekly and uses the email listserv to post opportunities for further involvement.
 You may view the tasks of each member of the executive board by viewing our Constitution.
 Individual project meetings are organized separately and members are encouraged to contact project leaders directly or check the website for meeting times if they are interested in working on a project.